 Health and Hydration

-Water is not only beneficial for hydration - water is a powerful cleanser.
-Many toxins are flushed from the body through urine and sweat.
+is critical to the function of the human body.
 The more water you drink, the more efficient your body becomes.
 While it certainly matters what and how much one drinks over the long term, it's generally agreed that consuming the national average of at least 67 ounces of fluid each day (even more for those who are physically active) is important to one's health.

 .
 However, tap water's biggest problems are the chemicals that are added during treatment.
 Chlorine is a known carcinogen and it is the main chemical used to treat the bacteria in water.
 Many of these compounds can have long-term adverse health effects with constant exposure.

 The average person uses around 100 gallons of water a day.
 By reducing that water use, you can save money, energy and water resources.
 LifeSource Water Systems can help you conserve water

 Consumers may have various reasons for purchasing bottled drinking-water, such as taste, convenience or fashion.
 Most consumers do not consider the potential costs and health risks of buying bottled wear.
 Bottled water

 in the USA.
 Though chlorine does offer the advantage of killing microorganisms in the water, it is very harsh.
 You can be exposed to harmful chlorine when you drink, wash your dishes and bathe or shower in unfiltered tap water.